pali101/fws-payments/README.md

 - Changes payment rates, lockups, etc. of payment rails created by this operator.
     - The sum of payment rates across all rails operated by this contract for a specific client must be at most the maximum per-operator spend rate specified by the client.
     - The sum of the lockup across all rails operated by this contract for a specific client must be at most the maximum per-operator lockup specified by the client.
-- Specify/change the payment rail arbiter of payment rails created by this operator.
+- Specify/change the payment rail validator of payment rails created by this operator.
+- Terminate payment rails

 ## Core Functions